“Why words, when they’re so slippery?”

 Is he a trickster or a faithful?

-For I was left with nothing, but words.
+For I was left with nothing but words

-An oral tradition; love gentle carried
+An oral tradition; love gently carried

 From generation to generation.

-Without a written word—
+Without a written word —

-Would evidence perish?
+Will evidence perish?
 I fear.

 Thus, with song and dance I join a world